This company combines impressive quality with a generous valuation: Mereo BioPharma Group plc (MREO) - The Dwinnex

-In the latest session, Mereo BioPharma Group plc (NASDAQ: MREO) closed at 1.25 up 7.76% from its previous closing price of $1.16.
-On the day, 2497160 shares were traded.
-MREO reached its highest trading level at $1.2800 during the session, while it also had its lowest trading level at $1.1400.
+As of close of business last night, Mereo BioPharma Group plc’s stock clocked out at 1.20, down -9.77% from its previous closing price of $1.33.
+In other words, the price has decreased by $-0.1300 from its previous closing price.
+On the day, 1021159 shares were traded.
+MREO reached its highest trading level at $1.3350 during the session, while it also had its lowest trading level at $1.1700.

 3 Tiny Stocks Primed to Explode